 In the Trust context, Mr. Wallet is available to serve as a trustee, interim trustee, or successor trustee of a trust.
 In this capacity, he is guided by the terms of the trust document and the intent of the settlor(s), or by agreement of all of the beneficiaries or parties involved.
 The administration of each trust will be different due to its terms, the beneficiaries, types of assets comprising the trust estate, liquidity requirements and the objectives of the trust.
 Mr. Wallet is often appointed by the court as successor trustee during litigation involving beneficiaries.
 Mr. Wallet offers comprehensive trust administration services, including arranging for all tax-related representation with outside accounting firms.

-Mr. Wallet's work in this area includes serving as court-appointed conservator of an estate or successor conservator of an estate.
-His work in this area includes:
+In the context of Conservatorships, Mr. Wallet's work includes serving as court-appointed conservator of an estate or successor conservator of an estate and can include:

 - Arranging for accounting services

 - Collecting and accounting for all income and principal transactions